-- show sensitivity to others' needs and feelings - form positive relationships with adults and other children. - be confident and positive about themselves, saying when they do or don't need help. - talk about how they and others show feelings - talk about their own and others' behaviour, and its consequences, and know that some behaviour is unacceptable. - show some understanding that good practices with regard to exercise, eating, sleeping and hygiene can contribute to good health. - understand the need for safety when tackling new challenges, and consider and manage some risks. - know about similarities and differences between themselves and others, and among families, communities and traditions. - make observations of animals explaining why some things occur, and talk about changes
+- show sensitivity to others' needs and feelings - form positive relationships with adults and other children. - be confident and positive about themselves, saying when they do or don't need help. - talk about how they and others show feelings - Know ways they can deal with 'not so good feelings' - talk about their own and others' behaviour, and its consequences, and know that some behaviour is unacceptable. - show some understanding that good practices with regard to exercise, eating, sleeping and hygiene can contribute to good health. - understand the need for safety when tackling new challenges, and consider and manage some risks. - know about similarities and differences between themselves and others, and among families, communities and traditions. - make observations of animals explaining why some things occur, and talk about changes